-Students are required to have professional liability insurance of \$1,000,000.
+Students are required to have professional liability insurance of \$2,000,000.
 This is at the student's own expense.
 Student must submit a copy of the receipt for purchased blanket coverage insurance or, for licensed nurses, a copy of your individual professional liability insurance policy with evidence that you are covered as a nursing student, to the Nursing Department.
 Deadlines for payment will be announced.
+The Department of Nursing is covering the cost of insurance of all nursing students, BSN, RN to BSN and Master Students for Fall 2021 and Spring 2022).